 What kinds of films does BUFF screen?

-We love a variety of genres, particularly films that blend genres or break the rules.
-We are often considered a horror festival but that’s not accurate.
+We love a variety of genres, particularly films that creatively blend genres or break the rules.
+We are often considered a horror festival but that’s not quite accurate.
 While we love our fair share of horror and genre film, we also love vanguard film, bizarre and dark comedies, experimental documentaries, docs about music/bands, animation, sci-fi, and dramas that push boundaries and expand minds.

 View our most recent program, check out our Vimeo channel BUFF.TV or do some research about us online to get an idea of our programming style.